Wells Fargo hires HSBC veteran in European push

-Jan 15 Wells Fargo & Co said on Tuesday it hired an HSBC Holdings Plc veteran to lead its banking operations in Europe, the Middle East and Africa as it continues to expand its international operations.
+Wells Fargo & Co (WFC.N) said on Tuesday it hired an HSBC Holdings Plc (HSBA.L) veteran to lead its banking operations in Europe, the Middle East and Africa as it continues to expand its international operations.

 Joe Saffire joins the fourth-largest U.S. bank by assets after 20 years with HSBC, where he most recently was chief operating officer and head of international banking in Germany.
 He will be based in London and report to Sanjiv Sanghvi, head of Wells Fargo's global banking group.